 So as we start the summer season, if you are looking to mix things up or save some money, think about if driving to Disney is right for your family.
 You can make the journey part of the fun, and, as a bonus, have a car at Disney World, which can be a great asset.
 Either way, thinking about how you are going to get to Disney means you are thinking about Disney, and who doesn’t love that?

 Have you ever driven to Disney?
 What are your best tips for the road trip?
 Share them in the comments.

 Incoming search terms:

-- drive from denver to disney world blog
+- road trip from texas to disney world